Southern Food & Beverage Museum55 Votes Currently Open [Closes at 05:30 pm]

 The highlight is the history of cocktails.
 The museum has a rare gallery/collection of Absinthe that shows the history of probably the most popular and mystical drink of all times.

-Southern Food And Beverage Museum Ticket Prices
+Entrance Ticket Details For Southern Food & Beverage Museum

 - Adults: USD 10.50 per person.